AlainParadis/designschool/_topics/build-a-document.md

   There's a tutorial in the playlist above on how to print your page layout grid on tabloid sheets.
 Draw out your sketches on these pages.
 The better the planning, the less time it will take you to build your plublication.

   <div class="attentionbox tip">
-    Build your Master Pages based on these thumbnails.
+    Build your Parent Pages based on these thumbnails.
 Remember!
 Design on paper, then build on the computer.
   </div>

   ### New Document Settings